 (These exemptions are available even if you do not file bankruptcy)

-Homestead: Article 16 of the Texas Constitution provides for a Homestead Exemption for Texans.
-A city homestead has 10 acres of land and the home on it.
+Homestead: Article 16, Sec.
+50 of the Texas Constitution provides protection for a Homestead Exemption for Texans.
+Article 16, Sec.
+51 provides that a city homestead has 10 acres of land and the home on it.
 A rural homestead has two hundred (200) acres of land, and the structures on them.
 You may have either a city or rural homestead, but not both.

 The only types of liens that are good against a homestead are: